-- Embedded OEM Customer (OEM) contacts SILICA, Microsoft Authorized Embedded Distributor.
+- Embedded OEM Customer (OEM) contacts Avnet Silica, Microsoft Authorized Embedded Distributor.

-- OEM obtains evaluation software or purchases a full version toolkit from SILICA.
+- OEM obtains evaluation software or purchases a full version toolkit from Avnet Silica.

-- SILICA provides a link per e-mail of appropriate Embedded OEM Customer License Agreement (OEM CLA) and Additional Licensing Provisions (ALPs) at time of toolkit purchase.
+- Avnet Silica provides a link per e-mail of appropriate Embedded OEM Customer License Agreement (OEM CLA) and Additional Licensing Provisions (ALPs) at time of toolkit purchase.

 Standard general terms and conditions that must be signed by and OEM in order to acquire Microsoft Embedded licensed products.
 See section CLA for more details.

 ALPs define product use rights and restrictions specific to each individual Microsoft Embedded licensed product.
-The ALPs can be found on the Associated Product Material (APM) packaging supplied by SILICA, provided from a Microsoft Authorized Replicator (AR).
+The ALPs can be found on the Associated Product Material (APM) packaging supplied by Avnet Silica, provided from a Microsoft Authorized Replicator (AR).
 See section BTS / ALP form more details

 - OEM Customer signs OEM CLA electronically.

-- For eligible products, SILICA provides the OEM Preinstallation Kits.
+- For eligible products, Avnet Silica provides the OEM Preinstallation Kits.

-Kit that includes software based on the Classic, Server or WePOS Operating System.
-In the Embedded Channel these products were designed as desktop products, however Microsoft has included licensing provisions or embedded restrictions which indicate how the product can be customized.
+Microsoft provides the software to create the image as a download from a secured website.
+The access can be granted after the CLA is activated.
+In the Embedded Channel some products were designed as desktop products, however Microsoft has included licensing provisions or embedded restrictions which indicate how the product can be customized.

 - OEM completes development of the master embedded image.

-- OEM contacts SILICA to order Runtime Licenses and Associated Product Materials (APM).
+- OEM contacts Avnet Silica to order Runtime Licenses and Associated Product Materials (APM).

 - Customer enters runtime key into embedded Image.

-An alpha-numeric string, located on the COA or on a flyer that comes with the COAs, designated to each Microsoft product that provides a unique identification number.
-Runtime Keys are used to prove authenticy and flash an Image across a line of embedded systems.
+An alpha-numeric string, located on the COA or specifically requested from Microsoft, designated to each Microsoft product that provides a unique identification number.
+Runtime Keys are used to prove authenticity and flash an Image across a line of embedded systems.